jeffareid/eccdemo8/README.md

 # eccdemo8
-Interactive Reed Solomon ECC demo program
+Interactive Reed Solomon ECC demo program for GF(2^8)

 User interface - the program displays a list of alphas and field polynomials and prompts the user to select one.
 It then prompts if the user want to use